 A small portion of the Phase 2 Lands being the extensions of Wheat Boom Drive and Threshing Mill Blvd extent over the area encompassing the East Morrison Creek and part of the Natural Heritage System ("NHS").
+As part of the registration and development of the Phase 1 Lands, 8.61 hectares of land have already been dedicated to public ownership to protect the NHS on the Green Ginger Lands.
 The purpose of the NHS designation is to protect, preserve, and where appropriate, enhance the natural environment as well as contribute to the enhancement of air and water resources and provide for limited passive recreational needs (Policy 7.4.6.2).
 Figure NOE 3, Natural Heritage Component of Natural Heritage and Open Space System including Other Hydrological Features, identifies the following designations for the Phase 2 Lands, as illustrated on Figure 5.4 below:

+- Core Preserve Area over the wooded area at the northern extent of the Phase

+2 Lands;

-- Core Preserve Area over the wooded area at the northern extent of the Phase 2 Lands; - Linkage Preserve Area and Medium Constraint Stream Corridor for the extension of Threshing Mill Blvd on the western portion of the Phase 2 Lands; - Linkage Preserve Area and High Constraint Stream Corridor for the extension of Wheat Boom Drive on the western portion of the Phase 2 Lands; and - Conceptual stormwater management facility location which may encroach into the NHS on the south portion of the Phase 2 Lands.
+- Linkage Preserve Area and Medium Constraint Stream Corridor for the extension of Threshing Mill Blvd on the western portion of the Phase 2 Lands; - Linkage Preserve Area and High Constraint Stream Corridor for the extension of Wheat Boom Drive on the western portion of the Phase 2 Lands; and - Conceptual stormwater management facility location which may encroach into the NHS on the south portion of the Phase 2 Lands.